When do you know if you are ready to. . .

 Tips and Tricks

-proofread) then, copy and paste your answers into the My Go
+interview, you can copy and paste your answers into the My Go

 - When completing your final report,